davefp/davefp.github.io/about/index.md

 I play a lot of games, both the [cardboard](http://boardgamegeek.com/collection/user/davefp) and [electronic](http://steamcommunity.com/id/davefp) variety.

 I'm currently searching for a full-time developer position.
-Preferably Rails, perferably in Ottawa.
+Preferably Rails, preferably in Ottawa.
 If I'm the kind of dev you want on your team, drop me a line [david@theflyingdeveloper.com](mailto:david@theflyingdeveloper.com)